Hoyasumii/avengers-endgame/README.md

 [Both dad and daughter share a hug once more.]

-[The camera cuts to a sunset in San Francisco, showing a metal face
+[The camera cuts to a sunset in San Francisco, showing a metal face w